Here you can learn how to port your mortgage when you sell your old home and buy a new one. Find out:

 What if my mortgage isn’t portable?

-If you can’t port your mortgage, your only options will be to pay early repayment fees in order to pay off your mortgage early or stay put in your current property until you have paid your mortgage there.
+If you can’t port your mortgage, your only options will be to pay early repayment fees to pay off your mortgage early or stay in your current property until you have paid your mortgage there.

 While many lenders are willing to help you port your mortgage if possible, it isn’t something you should always expect to be on offer.